 Financial instruments that potentially subject the Foundation to concentrations of credit risk consist of cash, investments and contributions receivable.
 Credit risk with respect to promises to give is limited because the Foundation deals with a large number of donors throughout a wide geographic area.
-Contributions receivable from a single donor amounted to 11% of the total contributions receivable at September 30, 2016.
-There were no significant concentrations of contributions receivable at September 30, 2017.
+There were no significant concentrations of contributions receivable at September 30, 2018 and 2017.

-The Foundation maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to statutory limits.
+The Foundation maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation up to statutory limits.
 The Foundation's cash balances may, at times, exceed statutory limits.
 The Foundation has not experienced any losses in such accounts and management considers this to be a normal business risk.